 Comments: Triepeolus simplex flies only in Ontario in Canada.
 Niagara region per Cordero thesis from Brock University.
 Essex County (my photos).
 Also in Michigan.

 T. simplex is uncommon in Wheatley: once in 2009 and twice in August of 2013.
-It might be a parasite of Melissodes subillata, another rare one that showed up in August of 2013, but this is just a guess.

 For information on synonyms, references and type specimens see next page